Andrew-S-Rosen/cbe504/main.typ

 ]

 This is where the concept of "apparent" kinetics comes in.
-Strictly speaking, $k$, $alpha$, and $beta$ that are determined from experiments will be "apparent" rate parameters, meaning that they are based on empirical observations that may or may not reflect the underlying (i.e. intrinsic) reactions.
+Strictly speaking, $k$, $alpha$, and $beta$ that are determined from experiments will be "apparent" rate parameters, meaning that they are based on empirical observations that may or may not be due to a combination of elementary steps.
+In contrast, we refer to the rate parameters of a true elementary step as the "intrinsic" rate parameters.

 === Apparent Activation Energy